gabrielmcg/Docker-docs/ops/README.md

 attached must be paused prior to creating the clone.
 The container can be resumed once the clone is complete.</li>

-<li class="li">When docker volumes need to be restored from backup, the backup datastore needs to be
+<li class="li">When Docker volumes need to be restored from backup, the backup datastore needs to be
 detached from all vSphere cluster servers prior to restoration.</li>

 </ul>